AyalaVirtual/MedicationTrackerAPI/README.md

 # Medication Tracker & Reminder API

-A RestAPI designed to allow patients / pharmacy customers to track current and past medications and set reminders for them.
-Users are able to register and login to their own personal profile, as well as search for, add, edit, and delete different medications and their reminders from their account.
+The Medication Tracking and Reminder REST API is a sophisticated healthcare management system designed to empower patients and pharmacy customers to efficiently track their current and past medications while setting up convenient reminders.
+The REST API includes robust user authentication and authorization mechanisms, safeguarding user data and ensuring that each user can access only their own data.
+Users can effortlessly manage their medications, including adding new prescriptions, editing existing entries, and deleting outdated records, offering them a centralized hub for their medical needs.
+The reminder system empowers users to create and manage medication reminders.

 ## Technologies Used